 Greetings and welcome to Mathsux!
-Today we are going to go over reflections, one of the many types of transformations that come up in geometry.
-And thankfully, it is one of the easiest transformation types to master, especially if you’re more of a visual learner/artistic type person.
+Today we are going to go over reflections geometry, one of the many types of transformations that come up in geometry.
+And thankfully, reflection transformation is one of the easiest types to master, especially if you’re more of a visual learner/artistic type person.
 In this post, we will go over a reflection across the line x=-2, but if you want to see a reflection across the x axis, the y axis, and the line y=x, please check out the math video below!
 So let’s get to it!
 And if you’re new to transformations, check out translations here.

 What are Reflections?

-Reflections on a coordinate plane are exactly what you think!
-A reflection is a type of transformation in geometry where we reflect a point, a line segment, or a shape is reflected over a line it creates a mirror image.
-Think the wings of a butterfly, a page being folded in half, or anywhere else where there is perfect symmetry, each of these are great examples of a reflection!
+A Reflection on a coordinate plane is exactly what you think!
+A reflection is a type of transformation in geometry where we reflect a point, a line segment, or a shape over a line to create a mirror image of itself.
+Think of the wings of a butterfly, a page being folded in half, or anywhere else where there is perfect symmetry, each of these are great examples of a reflection!